 - Subtle seizures, as the name implies, are often difficult to see.
-They occur most frequently in premature infants and are the most frequent type, comprising about 50% of all newborn seizures.
-There may be some bicycling-type movement, fixation of gaze, or repetitive facial movements.
+They occur most frequently in premature infants and are the most frequent type of seizure (comprising about 50% of all newborn seizures).
+There may be some bicycling-type movement, fixation of gaze or repetitive facial movements.

-- Myoclonc seizuresinvolve rapid twitching or jerking movements and are the most serious often indicating severe brain damage.
+- Myoclonic seizures involve rapid twitching or jerking movements and are the most serious often indicating severe brain damage.
 Premature babies are the most afflicted group.

 Medical staff must plan appropriately for these kinds of obstetrical risks.
 Furthermore, they must effectively handle situations that may arise during delivery in order to minimize the possibility of HIE.
 This includes:

-- Appropriate prenatal care, including assessment of risk factors such as macrosomic (large) baby, cephalopelvic disproportion (baby too large for mother’s pelvis), preeclampsia (mother’s elevated blood pressure), and infection.
+- This includes assessment of risk factors such as macrosomic (large) baby, cephalopelvic disproportion (baby too large for mother’s pelvis), preeclampsia (mother’s elevated blood pressure), and infection.

-- Respond appropriately to non-reassuring fetal heart tones and distress during labor and delivery.
+- Appropriate response to non-reassuring fetal heart tones and distress during labor and delivery

 Failure by doctors or other health care professionals to do these things could be considered negligence.